dustinpfister/test_threejs/views/demos/r152/README.md

 <script type="module" src="/demos/r152/getting-started-loop/main.js"></script>
 ```

 ## Main.mjs file example

-The Style rules for r152 are then similar to what [I was doing for r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+The style rules for r152 are then similar to what [I was doing for r146](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
+In fact I would say that for this revision at least the only diffrernce is that now I will be placing import lines at the top of the file to make sure that people know that I am using type="module" over type="text/javascript" mime type script tags.

 ```js
 // ---------- ----------